SwagOtaku/plugin.video.kaito/README.md

 ## Todo List

 **_Function_**:
+- Maintnance: During every update, i want to have Otaku Clear Cache, Clear Torrent Cache, and Rebuild Database.
-- Context Menu: Source Select needs a recode
+- Context Menu: Context Menu needs a recode
-- Context Menu: Find Similar needs to be fixed
+- Context Menu: Want to add "Find Similar" or "Find Relations"
 - Context Menu: We should get rid of context.otaku
 - Context Menu: Anime title and Episode Plot does not show during playback when using select source.
 - Widgets: No information shows during the playback

 **_Optional_**:
 - Embeds: A Setting Catagory to sort your embeds.
-- TMDB Players: Need to add an Otaku openplayer for tmdb helper.
-(Examples: [a4k-openproject](https://github.com/a4k-openproject/json.openplayers))
+- Trakt: Want to get rid of Trakt Fallback and keep Simkl as our Fallback if possible.
+- Want to have a Set Viewtypes options for Menu View, Anime Viewm, Episode View

 ## Help needed with maintaining